 Watch my TEDx talk here.
-As an educator, I aspire to use my scientific knowledge and culinary talents to improve the health and science literacy of the next generation.
+As an educator, I aspire to use my scientific knowledge and culinary talents to improve the health and STEM literacy of the next generation.
 To put this vision into practice, I co-founded the Young Chefs program while I was a student at Carleton College.
-What started a weekly afterschool program at the local middle school in Northfield, MN, has now evolved into an international organization teaching cooking and science to underserved youth.
-Today, Young Chefs is a network of educators, community leaders, and college students working together to bring a unique educational approach to schools across the country and beyond.
-We develop hands-on cooking science curriculum and either implement it ourselves to diverse programs or support educators to bring it to their classrooms.
-The curriculum is formatted to Next-Generation science standards and contains a step-by-step instructor guide to the wonderful science of delicious, healthy, and quick foods.
+What started a weekly afterschool program at the local middle school in Northfield, MN, has now evolved into an international organization teaching cooking and science to underserved youth. s.
 Examples include learning about molecular solubility through chili peppers, exploring respiration through Taiwanese steamed buns, understanding chemical reactions through caramelizing onions, and more.
 In developing the lessons, we work with local communities to adapt the framework to specific needs in science education as well as to particular food traditions, making the curriculum culturally sensitive and engaging.

 The Vision: Cooking as a Catalyst for Scientific Learning